LoAT-developers/abmc-eval/docs/index.md

     <h2>Examples</h2>

     <p>
+      We used the examples from the category LIA-Lin (linear CHCs with linear integer arithmetic) from the <a href="https://chc-comp.github.io/">CHC competition</a> 2022 and 2023.
-      The examples that we used for our evaluation can be found <a href="https://github.com/chc-comp/chc-comp22-benchmarks/tree/main/LIA-Lin">here</a> and <a href="https://github.com/chc-comp/chc-comp23-benchmarks/tree/main/LIA-lin">here</a>.
+      They can be found <a href="https://github.com/chc-comp/chc-comp22-benchmarks/tree/main/LIA-Lin">here</a> and <a href="https://github.com/chc-comp/chc-comp23-benchmarks/tree/main/LIA-lin">here</a>.
     </p>

     <h2>Tools</h2>